Student Travel through Differential Tuition

 Student proposals should include the following:

 - A cover sheet provided by the college which gives an overview of the student’s travel needs.
-The cover sheet should be filled out by the CCA student and signed by a faculty advisor/sponsor before submittal to Ashley Tolman in the Dean’s Office.
+The CCA student must complete the cover sheet and get a faculty advisor/sponsor signature before submittal to Emily Nelson in the Dean’s Office.

 - A one-page proposal describing the student travel in detail and how it will contribute to their professional/scholarly/creative development.
 (Note: Virtual attendance of a conference, symposium, workshop, etc. must be indicated);

-- A one-page budget sheet provided by the college which specifies the cost of attendance per student.
+- A one-page budget sheet provided by the college which specifies the cost of attendance per student; and

 - A list of any matching funding or funding for which the student/student group has applied, or intends to apply for Academic Opportunity Fund, RGS Undergraduate Travel Funding, RGS Graduate Student Travel Funding, Honors Program, and URCO.
 Students are strongly encouraged to apply for matching funding for their proposals.

 The awarding of student travel funds through Differential Tuition must adhere to the following guidelines:

-- Funds are to be awarded to students who are majors in the Caine College of the Arts for legitimate travel and professional development opportunities, as certified by a faculty advisor or sponsor who will sign the cover sheet and budget form of the student’s travel proposal.
+- Students who are majors in the Caine College of the Arts are eligible to recieve funds for legitimate travel and professional development opportunities, as certified by a faculty advisor or sponsor who will sign the student's travel proposal cover sheet and budget forms.
+Travel assistance will also be available to students for one semester following graduation, (i.e., summer semester for students who graduate in May).

 - Funds will be allocated on a per-student basis and not as a lump sum to a group of students.
 As such, budget sheets should reflect the per-student cost of travel.

 - DT funds will cover up to 60% of approved costs of travel, such as transportation, lodging, and any applicable conference fees, up to a total of no more than $1,500.00 per student, per trip.